Treskun4eg/Treskun4eg/README.md

 Python Developer
 ----------------

+Have experience in:
+- Project development with Poetry;
+- Creation of CLI-utilities;
+- Continuous Integration(Cl) in GitHub Actions;
+- Writing autotests(pytest), checking code coverage with tests (pytest-cov), TDD.

+I have a passion for creating high-quality projects and always strive for excellence in my work.
+My development process is based on Test Driven Development and I enjoy using the Poetry framework to bring my ideas to life.

 * 🌍  I'm based in Poland, Gdańsk
 * ✉️  You can contact me at [wagamamanowelii@gmail.com](mailto:wagamamanowelii@gmail.com)
 * 🧠  I'm learning Django and Flask